-Join Richard Harrington for an in-depth discussion in this video Developing HDR in Photomatix Pro, part of Shooting a High-Dynamic Range (HDR) Time-Lapse Video.
+Join Richard Harrington for an in-depth discussion in this video Developing HDR in Photomatix Pro, part of Time-Lapse Video: High-Dynamic Range (HDR).

 In our previous example, we took the images directly from Camera Raw into Photomatix Pro.
 However, you don't need to do that.
 You can take advantage of Lightroom, or Photoshop's RAW decoder, or even aperture for that matter to process the images to a way that you're happy with.
 Because this was a tough situation, getting really close to nighttime, I want to do a little extra loving care and make sure that I'm happy with the overall color and tonality of the images.
 So let's do a quick process.